 - Swann G.E.A., Panizzo V.N., Piccolroaz S., Pashley V., Horstwood M.S.A., Roberts S., Vologina E., Piotrowska N., Sturm M., Zhdanov A., Granin N., Norman C., McGowan S., Mackay A.W.
 (2020) Changing nutrient cycling in Lake Baikal, the world's oldest lake.
 Proceedings of the National Academy of Sciences 117:27211-27217.

 Calibration, validation and development of novel proxies

 The calibration, validation and development of novel proxies for environmental reconstruction is an important strand of our research.
-Through the Centre for Environmental Geochemistry we are leading research in the development of methodologies for the analysis and interpretation of stable silicon isotopes and the development models regarding the deposition and incorporation of isotopic and biological proxies into sediments.
+Through the Centre for Environmental Geochemistry we are leading research in the development of methodologies for the analysis and interpretation of stable isotopes and the development of models regarding the deposition and incorporation of isotopic and biological proxies into sediments.

 - Luu T.N.M., Do t.n., Matiatos I., Panizzo V.N., Anh T.D.
 2020.
 Stable isotopes as an effective tool for N nutrient source identification in a heavily urbanized and agriculturally intensive tropical lowland basin, Biogeochemistry, 149, 17-35.